||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 1948 - The Arthur McKimmon II Beach House, 218 Club Colony Road, Atlantic Beach NC.
 1170 sf.
 Sold to Mayne Albright, longtime attorney for the AIA NC, and Kenneth Raymer.
 As of 2011 still co-owned by those families.
 According to Mayne Albright's daughter Snowy, McKimmon also designed a Modernist beach house for the Bason family on the same street.

 1961 - The John and Joyce Pope Residence, 2520 Glenwood Avenue, Raleigh.
 Overlooks the Carolina Country Club golf course.
-As of 2011 still owned by the Popes.
+Deeded in 2015 to Amanda and James Pope.
 Photo by Leilani Carter.

 Around 1965 - The Albert and Susan Jenkins Residence, 400 Scotland Street, Raleigh.
 4400 sf with two main floors plus a basement on 1.5 acres.
 There was a beautiful Japanese garden (above) by Lewis Clarke.
 Jenkins had a grand piano in the living room that was surrounded by windows.
 The living room also had a conversation pit with a fireplace.
 The house was sold in 1990 to Carroll and Shelia Singleton.
 Unfortunately, it was empty for a few years (see video) and torn down in the late 1990's.
 Three houses were built in its place (aerial photo).